 Immersion and Engagement

-The well-crafted missions immerse players in the game world and keep them engaged throughout Wei Shen’s journey.
-The combination of narrative-driven missions and varied gameplay ensures that players are consistently invested in the story and the characters.
+The extremely good missions are the primary reason for players’ immersion into the game world and their continuous engagement throughout the life of Wei Shen.
+The mix of story-related missions and diverse gameplay guarantees that the players are always pacing alongside the story and the characters.

 Character Development